R2D2-08/NeRF/README.md

 # Neural Radiance Fields with a Multi-Resolution Hash Encoding

-(Still working on finishing the project)
-This project is an implementation of a Neural Radiance Field pipeline with a Multiresolution Hash Encoding.
+This project was supposed to be a successful implementation of a Neural Radiance Field pipeline with a Multiresolution Hash Encoding but it is NOT, the logic involved in the research papers has been implemented to the best of my ability.
 The model takes as input, 5 Dimensional values and produces 3D-rendered images by volume rendering.
-This repository supports training NeRF models on datasets generated with **COLMAP** using your own images.
+This repository could support training NeRF models on nerf synthetic datasets.

 ![NeRF Training.
 Source: Mildenhall et al.](assets/nerf-training.png)

-## Project Overview
+## Overview

 NeRF is a method for generating novel views of complex 3D scenes or 3D objects by training a Feed Forward Network (MLP) to optimize over a volumetric scene function.
 The implementation involves:
 - An MLP to output RGB and density values by processing the 5 dimensional input.